dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 ## Morse Theory

 Goal: handlebody decomposition, or for the purposes of the above theorems, retractions onto a CW complex.
-Decomposing a cobordism into a sequence of elementary cobordisms.
+Decomposing a cobordism into a sequence of elementary cobordisms (admit a Morse function with a single critical point).

 Fact: since $\phi$ is Morse, $M^{2n}$ can be retracted onto a complex of dimension $d\leq n$, since all critical points will have index $\leq n$.